vmmc2/Senbonzakura/README.md

 ## To-Do List for Lexing Stage
 - [ ] Add support for the CLI11 library, so it can be properly used to transform Senbonzakura into a proper CLI tool.
 - [ ] Write unit tests using the GTest library for the implemented classes.
-- [ ] Add support for character literals.
-Let's start with the most basic encoding: ASCII.
-- [ ] According to the "Programming Assignment 1": "Non-printable and special characters in character and string literal constants should be escaped in the output, as well as Unicode character escapes as described in the Eta Language Specification, but ordinary printable ASCII characters (e.g., 'd') should not be.
+- [ ] Add support for character literals: "Non-printable and special characters in character and string literal constants should be escaped in the output, as well as Unicode character escapes as described in the Eta Language Specification, but ordinary printable ASCII characters (e.g., 'd') should not be.
 Comments and whitespace should not appear in the output".
-I need to make this work somehow.
-- [ ] Like character literals, each character of a string literal must be a legal Unicode character.
 - [ ] How to deal with the following:
   - [ ] String and character literals should support some reasonable set of character escapes, including at least ```"\\"```, ```"\n"```, and ```"\'"```.
-  - [ ] In addition, an escape of the form ```"\x{HHHHHH}"```, where ```HHHHHH``` stands for ```1–6``` hexadecimal digits (upper or lower case), represents the Unicode character with the corresponding code.
-For example ```"\x{0a}"``` is the same as ```"\n"```.
-You may be more successful parsing negative integer literals as the negation of a positive literal.
+- [ ] How to deal with the pseudo-variable concept presented in the Eta Specification Document?
+Which is represented by ```_```.

 ## Overview of Eta Features
 * __Eta programs consist of a single source file containing definitions of one or more functions.__